-- The UK/Commonwealth 10 Pound Practice Bomb was used in Australia primarily during WWII to train air crews in bombing.
-When the bomb hit the ground, a small bursting charge would rupture the case and cause the contents to be ignited so that the aircrews could observe where their bombs had fallen. - The 10 Pound Practice Bomb has a solid cast-iron nose three different types ('Marks'/Mk) were produced: - o Bomb Mk I smoke filling used for daytime bombing practices. - o Bomb Mk II had a plastic tail, but was not satisfactory so all were reportedly scrapped. - o Bomb Mk III flash filling used at night. - Unexploded items of this type are most often found in/near areas used by air forces for bombing practice or air force bases however may occasionally be found in other areas that were used for military training.
+- The 11 1⁄2 Pound Practice Bomb was used in Australia primarily during WWII to train air crews in bombing.
+When the bomb hit the ground, a small bursting charge would rupture the case and cause the contents to be ignited so that the aircrews could observe where their bombs had fallen. - This bomb had a cast iron nose and a sheet metal tail.
+Three different types ('Marks'/Mk): - Bomb Mk I smoke filling was used for daytime bombing practices. - Bomb Mk I flash filling was used at night. - Bomb Mk II made in the US of Bakelite (a hard plastic-like material) but was eventually scrapped. - Unexploded items of this type are most often found in/near areas used by air forces for bombing practice or air force bases however may occasionally be found in other areas that were used for military training.
 UXO are typically found on the surface or shallow-buried (<0.5m).